BTRSupply/btr-swap/README.md

 BTR Swap is a liquidity meta-aggregator, powering monochain and cross-chain swaps.
 It blends liquidity and bridge aggregators.
 The DEX meta-aggregation was inspired by [LlamaSwap](https://swap.defillama.com/)'s work [available here](https://github.com/LlamaSwap/), supercharged with cross-chain capacity.

+## 🚀 Versatile Integration Options

+BTR Swap offers multiple ways to integrate with your project:

+- **CLI Tool**: Use the command-line interface for quick integration with any back-end system or scripts
+- **TypeScript/JavaScript SDK**: Import the library in your Node.js, Bun, or Deno back-end applications
+- **Browser-Compatible**: Use directly in front-end applications with no additional dependencies
+- **Zero-Config**: Works out of the box with sensible defaults while remaining highly customizable

+Whether you're building a DeFi dashboard, a trading bot, or integrating swap functionality into an existing application, BTR Swap provides the flexibility to fit your specific needs.

 ## ⚠️ Disclaimer
 BTR and its core team members will not be held accountable for losses related to the deployment and use of this repository's codebase.